zencoder/gokay/README.md

 		Name() string
 	}
 	```
-   - GetName returns the string that will be used as a validation tag
+   - Name returns the string that will be used as a validation tag

 1. GenerateValidationCode should generate a block will leverage the function defined in step 1.
 This block will be inserted into the generated `Validate` function.
 GenerateValidationCode output example: